University of Bremen: Admission

 Admission to University of Bremen is highly competitive with big differences in the admission rates between programs.
-In the winter term 2017 the overall undergraduate admission rate was 16.2% with 24,000 applications for 3,900 places.

 Teaching and learning

-The University of Bremen is a campus university which offers 118 different programs.
-In 2016 it granted 2,028 baccalaureate degrees, 1,357 master's degrees, 303 doctoral degrees.
+The University of Bremen is a campus university which offers more than 100 different programs.
+In 2023 it granted 1,522 baccalaureate degrees, 1,229 master's degrees, 123 State Examination in Law and 264 doctoral degrees.
 Each year the University of Bremen awards the Berninghausen Prize for excellent teaching.
 The prize was started in 1992 and is considered to be the oldest teaching award at any German university.
 Tuition is free for national and international students at the University of Bremen.
-There is, however, a semester contribution of approx. €300, which includes a ticket for public transportation in Bremen and parts of Lower Saxony.
+There is, however, a semester contribution of approx. €350, which includes the Germany semester ticket (D-SeTi) valid nationwide on all local public transport.

 Research

 The University of Bremen is a research university.
-It has 12 faculties, but focuses its research on 6 interdisciplinary high-profile areas.
-They are (1) marine, polar and climate research, (2) social change, social policy, and the state, (3) materials science and production engineering, (4) minds media machines (5) logistics and (6) health sciences.
+It has 12 faculties, but focuses its research on 5 interdisciplinary high-profile areas.
+They are (1) marine, polar and climate research, (2) social change, social policy, and the state, (3) materials science and production engineering, (4) minds media machines and (5) health sciences.